 - Doctors Hope for Blindness Cure After Restoring Patients’ Sight

-A treatment for the most common cause of blindness—age-related macular degeneration—could be available within five years, scientists believe, after revealing the first two patients given a revolutionary stem cell therapy have regained enough vision to be able to read.
+A treatment for the most common cause of blindness—age-related macular degeneration—could be available within five years, scientists believe, after revealing the first two patients given a revolutionary regenerative therapy have regained enough vision to be able to read.

 - Key to Effective Parkinson’s Treatment May Lie in Stem Cells, Researchers Say